Updated for 2018

 While some tenants won’t want - or be able - to be present during the check-out process, if they can be there then you stand a better chance of easily resolving minor disputes on the spot rather than through a lengthy and potentially expensive court case.

 Changes to wear and tear allowance

 After its announcement in the Autumn Statement in 2015, 2016 saw the introduction of a major change to if and how landlords can receive reimbursements for the cost of wear and tear.
 As of April 2016, landlords can only claim for wear and tear costs they have actually incurred.

 As things stood before, landlords were allowed to deduct an annual allowance for wear and tear from their taxable profits.
 Now you will have to provide itemised receipts if you wish to have the costs deducted from your tax.

 The government’s website has an overview of the changes, stating “The relief given will be for the cost of a like-for-like, or nearest modern equivalent, replacement asset, plus any costs incurred in disposing of, or less any proceeds received for, the asset being replaced.”

-How to calculate a landlord’s wear and tear allowance
+How to calculate wear and tear - the Replacement Relief

-How are you feeling about the new wear and tear allowance?
+Do you think the Replacement Relief is fairer than the old wear and tear allowance?
 Let us know in the comments section below.